minghsu/usim_modifier/README.md

 - extendable plugin mechanism

 We plan will provide below plugin:
-- atr: Displayed the ATR.
+- atr         : Displayed the value of Answer To Reset (ATR).
+- cache       : Cache the PIN1/ADM code to xml file for future verify automatically.
-- efdir: List all records of EF_DIR
+- dir         : Displayed all contents of EF_DIR file.
-- eficcid: Display & modify the value of EF_ICCID
-- efimsi: Display & modify the value of EF_IMSI
+- gid1        : Display or modify the value of GID1.
-- mccmnc: Display & modify the value of MCC/MNC
+- iccid       : Display or modify the value of ICCID.
-- efspn: Display & modify the value of EF_SPN
+- imsi        : Display or modify the value of IMSI.
-- efgid: Display & modify the value of EF_GID1/EF_GID2
+- mccmnc      : Display or modify the value of MCC/MNC.
-- efmsisdn: Display & modify the value of EF_MSISDN
+- msisdn      : Display or modify the value of MSISDN.
-- send: Send the RAW APDU to USIM
+- send        : Send the APDU command to USIM directly
+- spn         : Display or modify the value of SPN.
+- status      : Displayed the current status of USIM.